AI-Powered New York Personal Injury Settlement Calculator

 - No-Fault Coverage: Your insurance pays medical bills and lost wages up to $50,000 (much higher than most no-fault states)

-- Pure Comparative Negligence: Can sue for pain & suffering if you meet "serious injury" threshold
+- Comparative Negligence: Can sue for pain & suffering if you meet the "serious injury" threshold; car accident suits filed on or after May 26, 2026 are barred if you were more than 50% at fault

 - NYC = Highest Settlements: Manhattan, Brooklyn, Queens juries award significantly more than upstate